treebeardtech/get-flakes/README.md

 **under construction, do not attempt to use.**

-**A CI tool that finds flaky GitHub checks on recent pull requests**
+**A CI tool that finds flaky GitHub Actions checks on recent pull requests**

 ---

 get-flakes lets you automatically alert the team when flaky tests are hurting productivity.

+It does this by querying your GitHub repo's recent check runs for GitHub Actions activity.
+When an action has been restarted and gives a different result, get-flakes marks this as flaky.

 Excessive test retrying slows delivery, wastes resources, and hides real bugs.

 ## Quickstart

 Create this file in your repo so you can manually trigger get-flakes and have it run periodically.

+If more than 5% of commits in pull requests exhibit flakiness then the check fails.

 ```yaml
 # .github/workflows/get-flakes.yml